Teaching Fellow in Historical Performance and Staff Pianist

 - Roy Heaton-Smith Opening the Door, Solem Quartet, Clare Wilkinson, Linda Merrick, John Turner, Harvey Davies etc various, Divine Art, RNCM, Sept. and Nov.
 2015

 As the director of the Pleyel Ensemble, a chamber group based in Manchester comprising wind, strings and piano, Harvey has set up a new concert series in Manchester in Alderley Edge and Didsbury.
-They have given over sixty concerts in their first two years and apart from exploring the chamber works of Ignaz Pleyel, they are committed to performing British music and are actively commissioning new works as well.
+They have given over 200 concerts since their inception, and apart from exploring the chamber works of Ignaz Pleyel, they are committed to performing British music and are actively commissioning new works as well.
+They have now completed recording a 4-CD set of the chamber music of Arnold Cooke for the MPR label, three of which have been released to critical acclaim and thelast of which will be released later in 2020.